Including St. Ambrose University in your estate plan is a simple, yet powerful, way to invest in the University's future.

 Endowed funds provide investment income for the University to meet daily and one-time needs such as facilities improvements or emergency repairs.
 St. Ambrose has a policy of not spending endowment earnings to meet daily operating needs, which allowed us to weather the recent economic downturn without cutting operations as many other colleges and universities did.
+As of 6/30/17 our endowment fund was $139,837,571.

 The majority of St. Ambrose's endowed funds are in scholarships and provide steady financial aid for students to offset tuition.
 Because endowed funds are invested and only the interest is spent, they provide a reliable, steady source of income in perpetuity.
+Of our 113 endowed scholarships 57 have been funded with current gifts (or are in the process of being funded) and 18 are funded through future estate commitments.

 Established in 1978 to recognize individuals who have included the University in their estate plans, or who have made major commitments to endowment growth.